Airtable vs Monday.com: Which project management tool should you choose?

 - Both tools offer different pricing plans to help accommodate teams of all sizes.

-- Both Airtable and Monday.com have extensive video and written tutorials available on their knowledge bases.
+- Both Airtable and monday.com have extensive video and written tutorials available in their knowledge bases.

 - You can keep detailed records of revisions and changes with both of these tools, helping your team with transparency and easier project tracking.